 Another plus for each is their eco-friendliness: the fact that you can use twigs, branches, wood and other natural materials mean less pollution, and that can only be good.
 And all of them are easy to learn so you can use them not just in camping but during emergency situations too.

-The Solo costs around $70 while the Bushbox is available online for about $35 and the Emberlit for $39.
-There’s a huge disparity in price clearly, and if you’re looking for the most affordable, the Bushbox is the winner here, though the Emberlit isn’t that far behind.
+The Solo Stove Light costs around $70 while the Bushbox is available online for about $45 and the Emberlit stove for $40.
+There’s a bit of a disparity in price clearly, and if you’re looking for the most affordable, the Emberlit is the winner here, though the Bushbox isn’t that far behind.

-We also said that in terms of performance all three do well and more than capable.
+We also said that in terms of performance all three do well and are more than capable.
 However, the main advantage of the Solo is that it is built to last and made for long term use.
 That’s not to say the Bushbox and the Emberlit cannot last that long, but there’s a reason why the Solo is more expensive and why it’s recommended by professional campers and outdoor enthusiasts.
+You have to admit clean gasification is an impressive feature.

 So which of the three wood stoves is the best?
 The answer is it depends on what you need and on your personal preferences.
 In terms of size the Bushbox is the most compact but it’s not by much, and in terms of popularity, the Solo ultralight wood burning stove has nearly triple the reviews of the other two.
 Based on our own tests you really can’t go wrong with any of the three, but if popular opinion and lack of smoke are going to be your basis, the Solo has the edge.